willfurnass/sheffield_hpc/iceberg/software/apps/comsol.rst

 Availability, licensing and modules
 -----------------------------------

 COMSOL Multiphysics is installed on Iceberg but is not presently supported by CiCS.
-There is no site license for COMSOL so to run it on Iceberg you will need either your own license or access to licenses managed by others (e.g. a research group may operate a *license server* that can issue COMSOL licenses to (approved) users).
+There is no site license for COMSOL so to run it on Iceberg you will need either your own license or access to licenses managed by others.
+For example, a research group may operate a *license server* that can issue COMSOL licenses to (approved) users.
+If you need access to a license on a temporary basis then you could try contacting `Prof. Will Zimmerman <>`_, who has purchased several licenses for his research group and may be willing to hire out licenses to other researchers.
 See `Interactive usage` for information on how to specify a COMSOL license when starting COMSOL on Iceberg.

 The following COMSOL Multiphysics 5.2 modules are installed: